-You'll start by toasting the pecans in a skillet over medium heat.
-Toasting brings out the nut's flavor and make them extra crunchy.
+- Toast the pecans.
+You'll toast the nuts in a dry skillet over medium heat, which brings out their flavor and makes them extra crunchy.
 Make sure to stir often, and watch the nuts closely so they don't burn.

-Tip: this dressing is mildly spicy, but you can skip the cayenne (or add less) if you prefer.
-Also, I used one teaspoon kosher salt to make this dressing.
-If you're using table salt, you'll probably need less, so make sure to add it to taste.
+Tips: The dressing used here is a simplified adaptation of my Maple Vinaigrette recipe (which you could also use).
+This version is mildly spicy, but you can skip the cayenne (or add less) if you prefer.
+I used one teaspoon kosher salt to make this dressing.
+If you're using table salt, make sure to add it to taste.

-Remove the kale leaves from the their stems, and slice the leaves about ¼- to ½-inch thick.
-Add the kale to the Brussels sprouts, then pour the dressing over the salad.
+- Slice the kale.
+Remove the kale leaves from the their stems, then slice the leaves about ¼- to ½-inch thick.
+Add the kale to the Brussels sprouts.

-Stick your hands into the bowl and massage the dressing into the kale and sprouts for about two to three minutes.
+- Massage Salad.
+Pour the dressing over kale-sprout mixture.
+Then stick your hands into the bowl and massage the dressing into the veggies for about two to three minutes.
 As you work the dressing into the greens, they will soften and decrease in volume.
-Don't skip this step ... it really tenderizes the raw veggies and makes them more pleasant to eat and easier digest.
+Don't skip this step!
+It really tenderizes the raw veggies and makes them more pleasant to eat and easier digest.